Apple pumps up its Amazon listings with iPhones, iPads and more

 The change will allow Apple and Amazon to have more control over inventory and pricing of Apple products.
 But, smaller sellers and folks who flip iPhones right after they go on sale are likely to be hurt by the deal.
 Also, customers shopping for used (but not refurbished) Apple products may find a much more limited selection on Amazon.
 In both cases, those sellers and customers will be more likely to go to rival online sites like eBay instead.

-Amazon inked a similar partnership with Nike last year that allowed both companies to reduce counterfeits on Amazon and gain stronger control over unauthorized third-party sales of Nike products.

-Any independent sellers with Apple inventory still in Amazon warehouses after Jan.
+Independent sellers with Apple inventory in Amazon warehouses after Jan.
 4 will have to create a removal order, with Amazon offering to reimburse return or disposal fees until early February.
 Those sellers won't be able to ship more Apple products to Amazon warehouses starting Dec.
 1.

 First published at 8:04 a.m.
 PT.

-Updated, 8:55 a.m.
-PT: Adds more information on the deal's impact on independent sellers.
+Updated, 8:55 a.m., 10 a.m. and 12:26 PT: Adds more information on the deal's impact on independent sellers, as well as Apple's and an analyst's comments.

 CNET's Holiday Gift Guide: The place to find the best tech gifts for 2018.